redox-os/website/content/news/rsoc-dwrr.md

         38 |         56843 |         255.79 |      99744.21 |        274.55 |    1000
         39 |         71053 |         319.73 |      99680.27 |        294.75 |    1000
     ```

+    Let's clarify the columns first-
+        i.
+Prio - The Priority of the task
+        ii.
+Theor.
+Weight - Its Theoretical Weight.
+        iii.
+Avg Execs/Task - How many times on average, a task in this priority queue was executed (Should be higher for higher priorities)
+        iv.
+Avg Wait/Task - How much time a task spends sitting in the run_queue waiting for a CPU to pick it up.
+(It is nearly same for the idealised workflows because of the sheer number of tasks vs only 16 cores)
+        v.
+Avg Resp/Task - The time from when a task first arrives to the very first time it gets to execute on the CPU.
+        vi.
+Samples - Number of tasks in this priority queue.

     As can be seen, the avg response time has shot up from 1249 to 34459, a 27x increase!
     But the story changes when we look at Avg Execs/Task and Avg Resp/Task, a task with prio 39 has seen a significant increase in its execs, and decrease in its Resp. time!